 - Internal measures must also be developed in concert with adequate systems for the means of processing requests for access to the personal information of consumers.

 - Internal awareness sessions must be conducted regarding the provisions of the POPIA, regulations made in relation to the POPIA, codes of conduct, and any other pertinent information obtained from the “Information Regulator”.

 - The POPIA mandates that organizations and business entities incorporate suitable security and technical measures to protect the personal information of data subjects that are in line with the volume, nature, and sensitivity of said information.

 Unlike many other comprehensive data protection laws around the world, the POPIA does allow for individual South African citizens to institute a legal claim against businesses or organizations they feel have inadequately stored their personal information.
-What more, data subjects are not required to prove that an organization or business entity that has inadequately stored their personal information did so through negligence.
+What’s more, data subjects are not required to prove that an organization or business entity that has inadequately stored their personal information did so through negligence.
 As such, these claims are handled on a strict liability basis.
-In terms of penalties relating to the violation of the POPIA, organizations and businesses who fail to comply with the law are subject to monetary fines and penalties of R10 million ($663,742.84), imprisonment, civil damages, and ultimately reputational harm.
+In terms of penalties relating to the violation of the POPIA, organizations, and businesses who fail to comply with the law are subject to monetary fines and penalties of R10 million ($663,742.84), imprisonment, and civil damages, and ultimately reputational harm.

 The POPIA was passed to help protect the personal information and in turn privacy of South African residents.
-As one of the many recently passed privacy laws that was influenced by the EU’s General Data Protection Regulation, the POPIA outlines the specific steps and measures that businesses who collect the personal data and information of South African citizens must follow when processing and handling said information.
+As one of the many recently passed privacy laws that were influenced by the EU’s General Data Protection Regulation, the POPIA outlines the specific steps and measures that businesses that collect the personal data and information of South African citizens must follow when processing and handling said information.
 With legislation such as the POPIA, South Africa joins the many nations around the world who have created federal legislation specifically aimed at protecting the personal information of their citizens.